 If this news has you questioning the safety of your spices and what you can do, here are a few tips:

 1. Check the FDA website to see if any of your spices (or other foods) have been recalled: http://www.fda.gov/safety/recalls/

 2. Heating spices during cooking, the same way you would cook raw chicken and eggs, kills germs.
 So add spices while you’re cooking rather than adding them at the table, and don’t use uncooked spices on raw foods like salads.

-Lisa D'Agrosa , Food News Blog , Cooking tips , Food & health news , Nutrition
+Lisa D'Agrosa, M.S., R.D. , Food News Blog , Cooking tips , Food & health news , Nutrition